 Visit Zagreb Cathedral

 It is nice, it is close to the main square.
 It has lots of Gothic architectural elements.
-The embalmed body of the Cardinal Stepinac lies in a sarcophagus near the main altar.
-Interior is full of statues, paintings, and inscriptions in a Slavic script.
+The embalmed body of Cardinal Stepinac lies in a sarcophagus near the main altar.
+The interior is full of statues, paintings, and inscriptions in Slavic script.
 Check how Matt from Landlopers got genuinely surprised by it.
 In March 2020 after a strong earthquake, the Cathedral's spire was damaged and taken down.

 Visit Zagreb cemetery

 This is actually a weird one.
 I would never visit cemeteries no matter how nice they are.
-Last cemeteries I visited were Paris and Varazdin.
+The last cemeteries I visited were Paris and Varazdin.
 But I didn't find it entertaining.
 Neither could I enjoy “the beauty”.

 360º Views of Zagreb

-Climb to 16th floor of the only high-rise on Zagreb's Main Square and enjoy 360 degree views of the city.
-Open everyday from 10 am to 11.45 pm.
+Climb to the 16th floor of the only high-rise on Zagreb's Main Square and enjoy 360-degree views of the city.
+Open every day from 10 am to 11.45 pm.
 Besides the observation deck, there is a nice bar where you can have a drink while enjoying the views.

 Skydiving in Zagreb